MicrosoftDocs/azure-devops-docs/docs/pipelines/process/templates.md

 # Templates

-Templates let you define logic, variables, and parameters that can be reused.
-Templates functions in two ways - you can insert reusable content with a template or you can use a template to control what is allowed in a pipeline.
+Templates let you define reusable logic, variables, and parameters.
+Templates functions in two ways.
+You can insert reusable content with a template or you can use a template to control what is allowed in a pipeline.

-When you use a template for including content, it functions like an include directive in many programming languages where content from one file is inserted into another file.
-When you use a template to control what is allowed in a pipeline, one template defines logic that another file must follow.
-You can use a template to define what parameter data types are allowed.
-By setting the data type for these parameters, you can configure how what is allowed in a YAML.
+If a template is used to include content, it functions like an include directive in many programming languages.
+Content from one file is inserted into another file.
+When a template controls what is allowed in a pipeline, the template defines logic that another file must follow.
+For example, you can use a template to define allowed parameter data types.
+By setting the data type for parameters, you can configure what is allowed in a YAML.

 ## Parameters